eclipse-edc/Connector/docs/developer/architecture/usage-control/policies.md

 extended with a set of _Obligations_, specifying actions that need to be performed in case the prohibition has been infringed.

 For more details of the possible use cases, please consult the ODRL documentation.
-Unless stated otherwise, all models mentioned below can be found in the `org.eclipse.dataspaceconnector.policy.model` package.
+Unless stated otherwise, all models mentioned below can be found in the `org.eclipse.edc.policy.model` package.

 ## Defining policies